emojidex/slate/source/includes/_api.md

   * emojidex: All emojidex original extended emoji with English emoji codes
   * 絵文字: UTF/Unicode emoji with Japanese emoji codes
   * 絵文字デックス: emojidex original extended emoji with Japanese emoji codes

+However, this information can also be obtained from the emoji Seed paths in one call without pagination (see above).

 *Parameters*